Academic Requirements – 22 credits

 - Community Service*

-*Note – requires 180 total hours or 45 hours per year of enrollment for transfer students; religious and family service hours are limited to 36 total hours or 9 hours per year.
+*Note – requires 180 total hours or 45 hours per year of enrollment for transfer students; family service hours are limited to 36 total hours or 9 hours per year.

 Prospective graduates must earn a minimum of 5.5 credits from Clonlara School to be eligible for graduation.